-The site of the proposed development is within Flood Zone 3 as shown on the Environment Agency's Flood Zone map.
+The site of the proposed development is within Flood Zones 1, 2 and 3 as shown on the Environment Agency's Flood Zone map below.

 The Planning Application requires a flood risk assessment to be carried out as specified in the Practice Guidance to the National Planning Policy Framework Development and Flood Risk.
 The site is within a defended area as specified on the South Holland District Council's Strategic Flood Risk Assessment (SHDC SFRA) map and is located in the South Holland Internal Drainage Board District.